Here’s something I hate: walking into a restaurant and not knowing what to do.

 So how do we do that with our clients?
 I’m so glad you asked!!!!
 Here a few things to try and implement:

-And if they HAVE worked with a shop before, it may have been a shop with very different parameters.
 I can’t expect my new client to know exactly how this “custom upholstery” thing is supposed to go.
 Our industry has changed signficantly, and it continues to evolve.
 Even within my own business, I make changes from year to year.
 So any client who comes in is likely to need some clarification/communication.
 It’s my responsibility to acknowledge that and prepare accordingly.

 #2.
 Know how you’d like things to go.

 If you want to train your clients, first you need a clear map.
 How would you like this to go?

 This is something you need to figure out for yourself.
 I have a small shop with lots of students in and out, so space management is a primary concern.
 I try very hard not to bring projects in until we’re ready to start work.
 It also means that I have a hard time adjusting if a project comes in and gets delayed – I don’t stack up multiple projects, so if something comes in and we can’t get started, I’m probably unemployed that week.
 BAD NEWS!!!!
 I need to maintain a pretty smooth workflow on the client side.
 As such, I like to do things in this order:

 - Initial contact/quote (usually via email or facebook.
 I rarely go out for an estimate, but some shops like to quote in person)

 - Fabric selection (this can take quite a long time, and I encourage clients to TAKE their time – I want an enthusiastic selection, not one made in haste or hesitancy)